 Our quality assurance testing mainly revolved around browsers and devices, and one area we could have spent more time on is testing a variety of assistive devices—screen readers or computer narrators, high contrast, large-type devices, and/or voice-recognition software.
 We also could have had someone with a visual, cognitive, and/or physical impairment do a UX test.
 These practices elevate the quality of accessible websites.
 In this one instance, our accessibility tension was less around design and more around timeline and budget, and this is an area that both teams could look to incorporate into future improvements.

-Working with Specific Clarity was reaffirmation of how websites can prioritize accessibility even with limited resources.
+Design for Everyone Working with Specific Clarity was a reaffirmation of how websites can prioritize accessibility even with limited resources.
 Choosing a clean design does not mean the site has to be aesthetically unappealing, but it does make content more accessible for all users—not only those with special needs.

 Our designs should consider contrast and visual clarity from the very start.
 Tools like WAVE, aXe, Check my colours, and Luminosity exist to identify missing or errant accessibility traits with the click of a button.
 Following accessibility standards is too simple to claim laziness or lack of time.